Combe, Oxfordshire: Amenities

-Combe has a public house, the Cock Inn, that was built late in the 17th or early in the 18th century.
+Combe has a public house, the Cock Inn, which has been closed for the past three years.
+The pub was built late in the 17th or early in the 18th century.
 It is beside the village green, which is the setting for four of Combe's seasonal festivals: a children's Maypole dance, a Summer Ball, a travelling funfair in the autumn and a firework display on Guy Fawkes Night.
 Combe has a Church of England primary school.
 Combe has a Women's Institute.

-Public Transport
+Public transport

 On weekdays, one train service a day calls at Combe railway station in each direction.
-There is an hourly bus service to Oxford and in the other direction Charlbury - which stops in Stonesfield Road.
+There is an hourly bus service to Oxford and in the other direction Charlbury – which stops in Stonesfield Road.